 The responsibilities and liabilities of a tug owner at common law are: (1) to provide a seaworthy tug, properly manned and equipped to carry out the work in the weather and circumstances reasonably to be expected; and (2) to carry out the work with due care and skill.
 (Wire Rope British Columbia v BC Marine Shipbuilders, SCR 363 at p.
 392) This duty would appear to include an obligation to inspect the tow.
 (Fraser River Pile & Dredge Ltd. v.
 Empire Tug Boats Ltd., 92 F.T.R.
 26) If the tug owner fails to provide a seaworthy tug or fails to carry out the work with due care and skill, it will be liable for any resulting loss caused by such failure.

 In The West Cock, P 208, it was said that where the tow is lost or damaged during the course of the tow, the onus is on the tug owner to relieve himself of liability by proving there was no negligence or want of reasonable care or skill on his part.
-This is likely true fore an unmanned tow where the tow has been transferred to the possession and control of the tug owner (a bailment), however, it is questionable that such a presumption should apply where there is no transfer of possession.
-For example, the presumption should not apply where a tug is merely assisting a manned vessel.
-(Fraser River Pile & Dredge Ltd. v.
+Although this is possibly true for an unmanned tow where the tow has been transferred to the possession and control of the tug owner (a bailment)Canadian decisions are contradictory (The Tug Champlain v Canada Steamship Lines Ltd., Ex.
+C.R.
+89; Mitsubishi Canada Limited v Rivtow Straits Ltd., (May 12, 1977) Vancouver Registry No. C763146 (S.C.B.C.); Fraser River Pile & Dredge Ltd. v.
 Empire Tug Boats Ltd., 92 F.T.R.
 26)

 The owner of the tow has an obligation to ensure that proper skill and diligence is exercised by those on board the tow (Hamilton Marine & Engineering Ltd. v.
 CSL Group Inc., (1995), 95 F.T.R.
 161), that the tow is fit for the towing operation and to disclose any fact or matter which could affect the towing operation.
 However, this will not absolve a tug owner from liability where a reasonable inspection of the tow would have disclosed the defect.
 (Again see Fraser River Pile & Dredge Ltd. v.
 Empire Tug Boats Ltd., 92 F.T.R.
 26)